-15 Exercises to Avoid During Pregnancy
+Exercises to Avoid During Pregnancy That Can Harm You & Your Baby

-What Exercises Do I Need to Avoid when Pregnant?
+What Exercises Should I Avoid during Pregnancy?

 Are you endlessly searching online about what exercises to avoid during pregnancy and only getting conflicting results?
 You're not alone.
 I am here to help you workout safely when pregnant.